MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 - Pro code solutions make use of source control to help manage the release process.
 The release process includes metrics which be shared within the organization to show the benefit of the pro code solutions.
 - Pro code solutions use metrics from tools such as Application Insights to show many users/applications are using them each day.
 This allows decisions to be made on the success of an application.
 A decision can be made as to which applications should be focused on.
 These metrics are shared within the organization.
 - Lessons learnt from the development of Pro code solutions are shared within the organization.
-- APIs are proactively developed to allow No Code and Low Code to easily access sophisticated data sources, functions and business automations.
+- APIs are proactively developed to allow No Code and Low Code to easily access sophisticated data sources, functions, and business automation.

-#### Management &amp; Governance
+#### Management & Governance

 - Application usage is measured using tooling such as Application Insights.
 - Applications are instrumented to detect errors and events using tools such as Application Insights.